crystal-lang/crystal/_gitbook/syntax_and_semantics/generics.md

 ## Generic types inheritance

 Generic classes and structs can be inherited.
-When inheriting you can specify an instance of the generic type, or delegate type varaibles:
+When inheriting you can specify an instance of the generic type, or delegate type variables:

 ```crystal
 class Parent(T)